 Cluster Munition Clearance

 During two months in 2017, Demining Agency for Afganistan (DAFA) cleared 701,771 square meters of land, contaminated with cluster munition.
 During clearance, 440 UXOs, 7 BLUs and 15 SAA were found and destroyed.

-ITF was approached by NGO Mine Detection Center (MDC) in Kabul at the end of 2015 regarding possible support of the MDC Polyclinic.
-The project of supporting the MDC Polyclinic in Kabul enables free healthcare support to the deminers and their family members as well as the population of Kabul, in particular physiotherapeutic, psychosocial, gynaecological, and dental services as well as examinations and consultations.
+TF was approached by NGO Mine Detection Center (MDC) in Kabul at the end of 2015 regarding possible support of the MDC Polyclinic.
+The project of supporting the MDC Polyclinic in Kabul enables free healthcare support to the deminers and their family members as well as the population of Kabul, in particular physiotherapeutic, psychosocial, gynecological and dental services as well as other examinations and consultations.
 The project specifically focuses on the services aimed at women and children, who cannot afford healthcare.
-Around 16,000 medical services, examinations and counselling were delivered on annual basis in the period of 2015-2019.
+Around 16,000 medical services, examinations and counselling were delivered on annual basis in the period of 2015-2020.

 ITF formally started to work in Afghanistan in 2014, when ANDMA (Afghanistan National Disaster Management Authority) and ITF signed a Memorandum of Understanding.
-The Capacity Support to Mine Action Coordination and Transition in Afganistan project officially started with 1 August 2014.
+The Capacity Support to Mine Action Coordination and Transition in Afghanistan project officially started on 1 August 2014.

-ITF has been supporting the development of national capacities in the field of mine action, specifically the Directorate of Mine Action Coordination (DMAC) as part of ANDMA, and provided coordination related to the delivery of quality assurance in Afghanistan's regions through salary payments for 38 Operational Personnel.
-In addition, ITF is covering all logistic and support costs of DMAC.
+ITF has been supporting the development of national capacities in the field of mine action, specifically the Directorate of Mine Action Coordination (DMAC) as part of ANDMA, and provided coordination related to the delivery of quality assurance in Afghanistan's regions through salary payments for 30 Operational Personnel.
+In addition, ITF is covering all logistic and support costs of DMAC including DMAC Regional Offices.